CLASSICOS DE TERROR 14

 Editora Continental / Outubro / Taika were 3 names used by the same small publisher in Brazil.
 The work of artists Jayme Cortez & Miguel Penteado, they produced some wonderful comics, many of them in the horror genre, each doing many gorgeous, stunning cover paintings!

-Back in April of this year, I ran across this story as a reprint in SPEKTRO #14 (Editora Vecchi / Feb'80).
+In April 2015, I ran across this story as a reprint in SPEKTRO #14 (Editora Vecchi / Feb'80).
 However, I soon learned it was actually a reprint from 1961.
 That got me wondering if there were any other POE stories in that particular series-- CLASSICOS DE TERROR.
 These have been very hard to find, and tracking down the comics, or even information about them, has become a real obsession!

 "THE BLACK CAT".

 This was the 4th comics version of this story, following...

 EC's THE HAUNT OF FEAR #15 (May-Jun'50), and